 Turkey kebabs, grilled chicken, spicy, marinated, with lemon, thyme, rosemary, garlic, teryaki sauce...
 The possibilities are endless when it comes to flavouring poultry.
 With a tangy citrus marinade, we play the freshness card to the hilt with a rosé gris.
 White wine lovers will prefer a dry Pouilly-Fumé or Jurançon, and those who prefer red wine, a Saumur-Champigny.

-With spicy chicken, a red wine would be more appropriate.
-A Saint-Joseph or Crozes-Hermitage from the Loire Valley is a good choice.
-Finally, to enjoy grilled chicken, a Languedoc or Beaujolais wine will do the trick.
+With a chicken with strong spices, a red wine will be more appropriate.
+We turn to the Loire with a Saint-Joseph or a Crozes-Hermitage.
+Finally, to enjoy grilled chicken, a wine from Languedoc or Beaujolais will do the trick perfectly.

-Our recipe ideas for sublimating poultry on the BBQ :
+Our recipe ideas to enhance poultry on the BBQ:

-Don't forget to give your dishes a twist by smoking your food: Instructions for becoming the king of Kokko smoking.
+Don’t forget to add a twist to your dishes by smoking your food: instructions for becoming the king of smoking with Kokko.

-Head to the south of France for grilled sea bream or sea bass, accompanied by a rosé from Provence or Corsica.
-Are you planning a sardinade?
-Stay with rosé, but choose one with more body, such as the rosés from Roussillon or Collioure.
-For those who prefer white wine, opt for dry, fresh wines like a Côtes de Gascogne, a Baux de Provence or a white Bandol to soften the grilled taste of the fish.
-With seafood , a Chablis or Chardonnay will be effective.
+We fly to the south of France to enjoy a sea bream or grilled sea bass, which is accompanied by a rosé from Provence or Corsica.
+A sardine grill in sight?
+We stay in the rosé but we choose it with more body like the rosés from Roussillon or Collioure.
+Those who prefer white wine will not be outdone, opt for dry and fresh wines such as a Côtes de Gascogne, a Baux de Provence or a white Bandol to attenuate the grilled taste of the fish.
+With seafood, a Chablis or a Chardonnay will be effective.

 Discover our best grilled fish recipes:

-Merguez, chipos, knacks, Morteau sausage, Toulouse sausage, etc. - they're the queens of the barbecue!
-There's no need to bring out your grands crus and vintages, we'll play it cool with a rosé, but more of a Bordeaux wine like Clairet because it has more character, ideal with chipolatas with herbs.
-A fruity, spicy Beaujolais or Rhône red is a perfect match for merguez.
+Merguez, chipos, knacks, Morteau sausage, Toulouse sausage, etc. – they're the stars of the barbecue!
+No need to bring out your finest vintages; instead, keep it casual with a rosé, preferably a Bordeaux like Clairet, as it has more character, making it ideal with herbed chipolatas.
+A Beaujolais or a red from the Rhône, fruity and spicy, will pair wonderfully with merguez.

-Sometimes a little shunned the rest of the year, except on charcuterie boards or in salted lentils, pork lends itself particularly well to barbecuing: ribs, ribs, belly...
-It's like cooking in America!
-Young, fruity wines are the perfect accompaniment.
-Turn to Burgundy with a Pinot Noir or Gamay, or change region and opt for a red Sancerre.
+Sometimes a bit overlooked the rest of the year, except on charcuterie boards or in salt pork with lentils, pork is particularly well-suited for barbecue cooking: ribs, spare ribs, belly...
+It smells like American cuisine!
+Young and fruity wines will wonderfully enhance it.
+Consider Burgundy with a Pinot Noir or a Gamay, or change regions and opt for a red Sancerre.

-Here are a few barbecue pork recipes for you to enjoy:
+Here are some pork barbecue recipes for you to enjoy:

 Pork cutlets with Cajun spices

-Grilled pork chops with barbecue sauce and Whisky
+Grilled pork ribs with barbecue sauce and Whisky

 And yes, it is not just meat and fish lovers who will love barbecuing.
 Tofu, seitan, tempeh: it all depends on how you cook them.
 In fact, vegetable substitutes are most often eaten marinated to give them flavour, which is ideal for BBQ cooking!
 Depending on the flavours you have chosen, you will be able to decide which wine to pair with them – and it is not complicated at all, just like with meat and fish!